research

 About the relationship between morality and etiquette, and how there’s a moral point to being rude.

-On the relationship between liberation and solidarity, and how to escape oppressive double binds.
+On the relationship between blameworthiness and praiseworthiness, and how to escape oppressive double binds.